-Page 7 of 14
+Page 8 of 14

-&lt;sup>3 Provided none of the exceptions to the main home exclusion apply - see QB xx/xx.
+4 Provided none of the exceptions to the main home exclusion apply - see QB 25/14.

 Modified rule for constructing main home

 (2) For the purposes of determining under subsection (1) whether residential land has been used for most of the bright-line period predominantly for a dwelling that was the main home of the person or a beneficiary of a trust, as described in subsection (1), the period in which the dwelling was constructed is ignored.